 Now that you have your list of expense, we need to identify them as variable or fixed expenses.
 But first, let’s define what fixed and variable expenses are so we’re clear…

 Fixed Expenses – these types of expenses usually stay the same from month to month.
 They include expenses like your mortgage/rent, car payment, cable, and phone bills.

 Variable Expenses – these types of expenses can change month to month.
 These include house maintenance, clothing, food, auto maintenance, gas, electricity, and water.

 Identifying your expenses as fixed or variable is very important.
 You need to know which numbers in your budget are set in stone.
 This will also help you determine what to cut back on if necessary (more on that later).

 So, on your expense tracker, put an F besides all of your fixed expenses.
 Put a V beside all of your variable expenses.

-Once you’ve done this, you can start putting your numbers into the budgeting worksheet provided or map it out on paper.
+Once you’ve done this, you can start putting your numbers into the budgeting worksheet provided in the budgeting series printable pack or map it out on paper.
 If you’re good with spreadsheets, you can use this one.